abhiwand/atk/python/intelanalytics/doc/source/ad_inst_IA.rst

 If you accidentally enter the wrong information on any of the prompts you can always run the script again.
 It will use a fresh application.conf.tpl and query Cloudera manager again to recreate the application.conf file.

-You can now skip to `Finish Intel Analytics Installation`_
+You can now skip to Finish Intel Analytics Installation (TBD).

 Manual Configuration
 --------------------